DioxusLabs/taffy/README.md

 ### Through the LayoutTree trait

-In order to be more flexible over the underlying storage, taffy provides the `LayoutTree` trait.
+In order to be more flexible over the underlying storage, Taffy provides the `LayoutTree` trait.
 This trait assumes that your implementation will be storing Taffy-specific data, like style and layout information.
 For the `Flexbox` algorithm, Taffy expects that your implementation of this trait will provide Flexbox-specific data, like its flex rules and specified dimensions.

 ```rust, ignore
 struct MyTree {